Stability and performance verification of dynamical systems controlled by neural networks: algorithms and complexity: Problem setting

 with $x \in \Rb^n$ being the state, $x^+ \in \Rb^n$ the successor state, $u\in \Rb^m$ the control input and $f:\Rb^n\times \Rb^m\to\Rb^n$ a polynomial transition mapping.
 The goal is the verify the closed-loop stability and performance of system~(\ref{eq:sys}) when controlled by a neural network controller $u = \bs\psi(x)$.
 That is, the object of interest is the system

 where $\bs\psi$ is a neural network of the form

 for some weight matrices $W_i$ and bias vectors $b_i$.
-The activation functions $\rho_i$, applied componentwise on the output of each layer, are assumed to be semialgebraic; this is satisfied, e.g., for the ReLU, leaky ReLU or the saturation function\footnote{The saturation function is typically applied at the output layer in order to enforce satisfaction of bounds on the control.}.
+The activation functions $\rho_i$, applied componentwise on the output of each layer, are assumed to be semialgebraic; this is satisfied, e.g., for the ReLU, leaky ReLU or the saturation function\footnote{The saturation function is typically applied at the output layer in order to enforce satisfaction of bounds on the control.
+Other activation functions such as $\tanh$ or sigmoids are not semialgebraic and hence cannot be treated using the presented approach without a further approximation.}.
 The semialgebraicity of the activation functions implies that the graph of the function $\bs\psi$ can be expressed as